mihir-m-gandhi/Fundamentals-of-Computer-Programming-with-C/File_Content_Reverse/README.md

-## Combination (Iterative)
+## File Content Reverse

 -----------------------------------------
 ### Problem Definition:
-Write a program to accept a file name from the user and write the contents of one file in reverse order into another file.
+Write a program to accept a file name from the user and write the contents of the file in reverse order into another file.

 ------------------------------------------
 ### Output: